ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   - tree_head_signature: A TreeHeadSignature as defined in
     {{!RFC6962}} Section 3.5 for the above data.

 // dkg: this seems like it is missing any sort of log identifier. presumably auditors can work on multiple logs.
+How should they do so?

-// dkg: there seems to be no indication of which STHs to include, and for how long.
+// dkg: there seems to be no indication of which STHs an auditor should produce for these requests, and for how long.

 # Security considerations